 - Highly Configurable – Modify Esper Enhanced Android tailored to your specific requirements and use cases, be it retail kiosks, digital signage, and more.

-- Simple and Easy – Devices are shipped after set up and ready to run with Esper.
+- Simple and Easy – Devices shipped after set up and will be ready to run with Esper.
 All you have to do is turn them on and manage app and device remotely.

 - Increased Security – Built on hardened kernel with firmware matched to the device.
-In case your device is stolen and factory reset, it can be accessed only through Esper console.
+In case your device is stolen, factory reset can be accessed only through Esper console.

 - Easy operations – Esper console is so simple to use that it is applicable to a wide range of IT resources.